Vegetable Production System: Overview

+In 2019 the Veggie-4 experiments (VEG-04 A & B) grew Mizuna mustard aboard the ISS.
+As of March, 2023, Veggie-5 (VEG-05) successfully grew "red robin" dwarf tomatoes.

 Design

 A Veggie module weighs less than 8 kg and uses 90 watts.
 It consists of three parts: a lighting system, a bellows enclosure, and a reservoir.
 The lighting system regulates the amount and intensity of light plants receive, the bellows enclosure keeps the environment inside the unit separate from its surroundings, and the reservoir connects to plant pillows where the seeds grow.

 Lighting system

-Veggie's lighting system consists of three different types of coloreds LEDs: red, blue, and green.
+Veggie's lighting system consists of three different colors LEDs: red, blue, and green.
 Each color corresponds to a different light intensity that the plants will receive.
 Although the lighting system can be reconfigured, the following table shows the default settings and their corresponding intensities in micromoles per second per square meter.